WebAssembly/component-model/design/mvp/CanonicalABI.md

   return flat_results
 ```
-In the async case, `asyncio.create_task` followed by `await asyncio.sleep(0)`
+In the async case, the combination of `asyncio.create_task` with
-are used together to achieve the effect of eagerly executing the `do_call`
-Python coroutine without `await`ing it.
-Following the `sleep(0)`, the coroutine
+`eager_task_factory` immediately start executing `do_call` without `await`ing
-has either completed eagerly (with `return_thunk` having been called to write
+it.
+Following `create_task`, `do_call` has either completed eagerly (with
+`return_thunk` having been called to write the return values into the
-the return values into the caller-supplied memory buffer), in which case the
+caller-supplied memory buffer), in which case the lowered function can simply
-lowered function can simply return `0` to indicate "done".
-Otherwise, the
+return `0` to indicate "done".
+Otherwise, the coroutine is still running, in
-coroutine is still running, in which case it is added to an instance-wide table
+which case it is added to an instance-wide table of active async subtasks,
-of active async subtasks, returning the table index packed with the current
+returning the table index packed with the current state of the subtask (so that
-state of the subtask (so that the caller can know whether it can reclaim the
+the caller can know whether it can reclaim the parameter and result memory
-parameter and result memory buffers) and delivering subsequent progress events
+buffers) and delivering subsequent progress events to the calling task via the
-to the calling task via the `AsyncSubtask` `start` and `return_` methods
+`AsyncSubtask` `start` and `return_` methods (defined above).
-(defined above).

-Note that the async case does *not* release or reacquire the `thread` lock
+Note that the async case does *not* release or reacquire the `active` lock
 since (due to the `trap_if_on_stack` reentrance guard in `Task.enter`) the
 `callee` is necessarily in another component instance (which has a separate
-`thread` lock).
+`active` lock).
 This allows fine-grained inter-component task interleaving (up
 to and including preemptive multithreading) which doesn't break regular async
 codes' assumptions due to the component shared-nothing model.
 This also means
 that an async import calls are *not* allowed to switch to another task in the